pkinsky/immenent-axolotl/static-content/posts/2018-05-05-hakyll-circleci-aws.markdown

 This post will take you through how I did so while also functioning as a somewhat self-deprecating monument to the developer equivalent of constantly tweaking fonts and slide change animations instead of actually working on a presentation.

 At this point, having still not written more than a few words of actual blog post, I tweaked various bits of CSS, Html, added https support, et cetera.
-Finally, having no excuse not to actually write an article I decided to start by documenting this process.
+Finally, having no excuse not to actually write an article I decided to start by documenting the deployment process I'm using.

 ```